Does your dog enjoy swimming? Here’s a roundup of the best places to take your dog swimming along the Front Range.

 Indoor Pools for Dogs

 The benefits of indoor dog swimming pools include clean water and year-round availability.
-In addition, pools are convenient because they have ramps so dogs can easily get in and out of the water.
+In addition, these pools are convenient because they have ramps, which make it easy for dogs to get in and out of the water.

 Specialties: Animal rehabilitation services and Colorado’s first and largest indoor recreational dog swimming pool.